eerimoq/moblin/README.rst

   - Front camera mirrored on screen for natural experience.

-- Back, front or bottom microphone.
+- Back, front or bottom mic.

 - Mute audio.